 And because Gauntlet Gray is a warm, even in north-facing light, you’d be hard-pressed to make it look cold.

 Not sure what LRV is?
 It could save your paint lovin’ life – read all about it HERE.

 What are the undertones of Gauntlet Gray?
-Will it look purple?
+Will it look violet?

-Gauntlet Gray has SUBTLE undertones which are more passive than some of the other popular gray paint colours.
-While MOST of the time it nods add a subtle purple undertone, it can flash a weeee tiny wink green (barely).
+Gauntlet Gray has SUBTLE violet undertones which are more passive than many of the other popular gray paint colours.
+However, in comparison to grays with a more dominant violet undertone, it can pick up a very slight green hue (barely).